 We’ve worked with numerous manufacturers that have made significant investments in collecting data that they ultimately determine is not applicable to the use cases that deliver the biggest impact.
 It’s similar to having a well-stocked kitchen pantry that doesn’t have the ingredients for a specific recipe.

-It may sound obvious, but many manufacturers don’t spend enough time understanding how their priority use cases align to the data they have in their kitchen pantry prior to beginning initiatives.
+It may sound obvious, but many manufacturers don’t spend enough time understanding how their priority use cases align with the data they have in their kitchen pantry prior to beginning initiatives.

 What is Data Readiness?